 One of the benefits, of course, is how immersive they are.
 While flat displays suffer from edge distortion, the best curved monitors remedy that by equalizing the viewing distance at every point of the screen which ends up reducing potential eye fatigue and providing a wider field of view.
 In essence, you end up with a much more immersive viewing experience no matter if you’re editing photos and videos, bingeing the latest from Netflix, or are hours into the latest AAA game.

 So, take the plunge and switch from a flat display to one of the best curved monitors to get that immersion.
-Now is as good a time as any to look at the best ones available at the moment.
+Now is as good a time as any to look at the best ones available at the moment, which include best 4K monitors.
 Don’t forget to take advantage of our exclusive price comparison tool, so you know you’re getting the best deal available.

 The LG UltraGear 38GN950 isn’t just one of the best curved monitors we’ve tested recently.
 It’s also among the best ultrawide monitors to date.
 This nano IPS display rocks some solid specs – including a super-fast refresh rate and response time as well as HDR support, G-sync and massive screen size, making it a boon for gamers.
 You can even overclock its refresh rate to 160Hz for all those fast-paced games you’ll be playing.
 It’s not just your gaming experience that’s elevated here; that subtle screen curve helps reduce eye strain when looking towards its edges.
 Budget buyers might want to look at other options on this list, however, as this monitor will not come cheap.